hol1m4n/hol1m4n/README.md

 I'm an astrophysics PhD student with hands-on experience in data science and machine learning along with a passion for science outreach.
 I am enthusiastic about applying my analytical skills and scientific rigor to the data science industry and eager to tackle new challenges in this dynamic field.
 Known for my adaptability and quick learning, I thrive in environments that value continuous growth and innovation.

+In my master I worked with [eBOSS/SDSS](https://www.sdss4.org/surveys/eboss/) and [DESI EDR](https://data.desi.lbl.gov/doc/releases/edr/) data to produce a calculation of the one-dimensional flux power spectrum of Lyman-$\alpha$ forests, a valuable probe to constrict parameters and properties of the Universe.
+I used to be part of the Lyman-$\alpha$ research in the [DESI](https://www.desi.lbl.gov/) collaboration.

+Now, in my PhD, I'm working with HII galaxies (HIIGs) and Giant Extragalactic HII Regions (GEHRs), like these [NGC 604](https://esahubble.org/images/opo9627c/) / [I Zw 18](https://esahubble.org/images/opo0435a/), in order to get a measurement of the Hubble-Lemaître constant (${H}_{0}$) through the $L-\sigma$ relation, this aiming to alleviate the so-called Hubble tension.